akostrik/CPP_module_42/README.md

 ## Fixed-point
 Representing non-integer numbers by storing a fixed number of digits of their fractional part.
 Fixed point arithmetic is much faster.
-Example : Dollar amounts are often stored with exactly two fractional digits, representing the cents.
+Example : Dollar amounts are often stored with exactly two fractional digits, representing the cents
 Example : $1234.4321_{float}$ = (316014.6176, 8) = (316015, 8) = ($00000000.00000100.11010010.01101111_{2}$, 8)

 # School Requirements